vinugith/FCC-Tribute-Page/README.md

 I have tried best and hope that all _user stories_ tests get passed.

-All the material of this website has been available in copyright-free (in public domain).
+All the material of this website has been available in in public domain i.e. copyright-free.